 Beefsteak Tomatoes: Final Thoughts

 Planting the best beefsteak tomato crop will take more work than is the case with other tomato varieties.
-However, you’ll quickly find that the rewards are well worth the extra effort.
-The main thing to remember is that you need to monitor your crops closely, at least every other day, to watch for signs of pests or disease and take immediate action should you find any.
+However, you’ll quickly find the rewards worth the extra effort.
+The main thing to remember is that you must monitor your crops closely, at least every other day, to watch for signs of pests or disease and take immediate action should you find any.
 Once your tomatoes are ready to harvest, you’ll enjoy the delicious bounty of all your hard work.

 Have a useful tip about growing beefsteak tomato varieties?
 Share it in the comments section below!